devfakhzan/connect-four/README.md

-# Connect Four by Fakhzan
+# Connect Four Web Application

 This repository contains a web application version of the game ["Connect Four"](https://en.m.wikipedia.org/wiki/Connect_Four).
 The author of this repository is Fakhzan.